 Respiratory Therapist Salary

 Respiratory therapy is not only an emotionally rewarding career where you get to care for patients, but it can also pay off financially.
 The median annual wage for respiratory therapists was $61,330 in May 2019, according to the BLS.2 The lowest 10% earned less than $44,850, and the highest 10% earned more than $86,980.
+Be advised, salary for entry level positions may be lower than the national average.

 In May 2019, the median annual wages for respiratory therapists in the top industries in which they worked were: